Sign Up

 Patient Responsibilities

-As well as patient rights, the patient should be informed of his responsibilities.
+In addition to patient rights, patients should be informed of their responsibilities.
 Patient responsibilities typically include:

-• Reporting unexpected changes in their condition to the responsible healthcare provider
+• Reporting unforeseen occurrences in their illness to their healthcare professional.

-• Reporting whether they clearly understand and comprehend the plan of action for their needs and what is expected of the patient
+• Stating whether they fully understand and follow the plan of action to meet their healthcare needs and their role in the plan.

-• Keeping appointments and notifying the health care provider or facility when they are unable to do so for any reason
+• Keeping appointments and notifying the healthcare professional or facility when they cannot attend.

-• Assuring that the financial obligations of health care are fulfilled as promptly as possible
+• Taking action to ensure that the financial responsibilities related to their health care are met as quickly as possible.

 Additional Pediatric Rights

-Patients (and as applicable – parents, guardians, foster parents, or other legal representatives) have the right to:
+Patients (and their parents, legal guardians, or other legal agents) have the right to (Society of Pediatric Nurses [SPN], 2020):

-• Participation of children/families in decisions affecting their medical treatment
+• Involvement of children/families in decision-making related to their medical care.

-• Have parents recognized as partners in decision-making with medical professionals and in the care of their child as permitted
+• Ensure that parents and healthcare professionals are included as central participants in decision-making and in providing care for their child as feasible.

 Family Responsibilities

-1. Continuing their parenting role to the extent of their ability
+1. Maintain their parenting role within the constraints of the situation.

 The Affordable Care Act

-• Improving Americans' health: By ensuring that high-risk individuals have insurance, the rules will reduce premature deaths.
-Insured children are less likely to experience avoidable hospital stays than uninsured children and, when hospitalized, insured children are at less risk of dying.
+• Improving Americans' Health: The ACA has successfully reduced the number of uninsured Americans to record-low levels.
+By 2023, the number had dropped below 8% (Seitz, 2025).
+By ensuring that high-risk individuals have insurance, chronic health conditions are better managed, and premature deaths are reduced (Hewitt, 2024).
+Insured children are less likely to experience avoidable hospital stays than uninsured children, and when hospitalized, insured children are at less risk of dying.

-• Protecting Americans' savings: High medical costs contributed to some degree to about half of the more than 500,000 personal bankruptcies in the U.S. in 2007.
-Insurance companies might assume individuals bear these costs once rescissions are banned, annual limits are restricted, lifetime limits are prohibited, and most children have access to health insurance without pre-existing condition exclusions.
+• Protecting Americans' Savings: High medical costs contributed to some degree to about half of the more than 500,000 personal bankruptcies in the U.S. in 2007.

-• Enhancing workers' productivity: Ensuring that kids with health problems have coverage will reduce the number of days parents have to take off work to care for family members.
+• Increasing Workers' Productivity: Providing adequate healthcare for children with health conditions may reduce the number of missed work days for parents.
 Parents will also be freed from "job lock," which occurs when people are afraid to take a better job because they might lose coverage for themselves or their families.

 Select one of the following methods to complete this course.